adithya-b-r/esp32_device/README.md

 # ESP32 Weather Station with OTA Updates

-This project is a weather station built using an ESP32 microcontroller.
+Thi project is a weather station built using an ESP32 microcontroller.
 It provides various features such as displaying the time, controlling a buzzer, toggling a laser, and presenting weather information.
 Additionally, it includes over-the-air (OTA) update functionality to easily update the firmware wirelessly.

 ## Dependencies